 Faces of Research: Emily Duncan '14

-She also presented her work at Malone's recent Research Symposium on Saturday, April 12.
+Duncan presented her work at Malone's 2014 Research Symposium.

-“Stoker wrote good characters, but he lived in the time of these weird Victorian gender issues, and when I read it, I thought he could have given the women better narratives,” Emily says.
+“Stoker wrote good characters, but he lived in the time of these weird Victorian gender issues, and when I read it, I thought he could have given the women better narratives,” Duncan said.
 “So I did.”

-She’s also been doing illustrations – she wanted something that would be “unconventional, but still within my abilities.”
+She also added illustrations – she wanted something that would be “unconventional, but still within my abilities.”
 So she made sketches, scanned them into the computer, found free stock images online, and put them behind her art to create a piece that she liked.

-“My project started out completely different – I was going to write a graphic novel, but I just couldn’t produce enough art to tell the story, and there was no way I was going to get through it,” Emily says.
+“My project started out completely different – I was going to write a graphic novel, but I just couldn’t produce enough art to tell the story, and there was no way I was going to get through it,” Duncan said.